Joy Kali Temple

 The Temple of Joy Kali (জয় কালী মন্দির) in Dhaka, Bangladesh, is situated between Thathari Bazar and Wari, on a road itself named after this temple, at 24 Joy Kali Temple street.
 Joy Kali Temple is a Hindu temple devoted to Goddess Kali Ma.
-People of Hindu religion of every age come to this temple to worship Goddess Kali.
+People of the Hindu religion of every age come to this temple to worship Goddess Kali.
 The statue of Goddess Kali is of great significance to the Hindus.
-The visitors and committee members of this temple gather money for occasions, where sweets are later distributed among them which is called 'Prasad'.
+The visitors and committee members of this temple gather money for occasions, where sweets are later distributed among them, which is called 'Prasad'.